-CPT code 99459, introduced on January 1, 2024, is an add-on code designated for pelvic examinations performed in conjunction with an Evaluation and Management (E/M) service.
-This code is specifically designed to account for the practice expenses associated with conducting a pelvic exam, including clinical staff time and necessary supplies.
-As an add-on code, 99459 must be reported alongside a primary E/M service code and cannot be billed independently.
+CPT code 99459 was introduced on January 1, 2024 and is an add-on code for pelvic examination performed with an E/M service.
+This code is for the practice expense of the pelvic exam including clinical staff time and supplies.
+As an add-on code 99459 must be reported with a primary E/M code and cannot be billed alone.

 Important Notes: